IMU Sensor Fusion

 Power on either a CinePuck or an Active IMU puck.

 Set the puck on a level surface and wait until the puck is finished calculating its bias.
-See below for a description of each indicator light.
+See below for a description of the various indicator lights.

-It is highly recommended to make sure all 8 markers can be tracked with minimal occlusions for the best results when pairing and aligning the Rigid Body to the IMU.
+We highly recommend ensuring all markers can be tracked with minimal occlusions for the best results when pairing and aligning the Rigid Body to the IMU.

-This option will pair and align the Rigid Body to the IMU Tag all in one go.
-This is the quickest and most preferable option when first getting started.
+This option pairs and aligns the Rigid Body to the IMU Tag all at once.
+This is the recommended method when getting started as it is also the quickest.

 This will remove a paired Tag from the Rigid Body.